 To install the Xilinx documentation CD, insert the CD and follow the instructions.
+Alternatively, the documentation may be installed from the Design Environment CD when installing the Xilinx Foundation Series ISE 3.3i software.

 Installing Test Bench, Simulation, and State Machine Software